geleto/cascador-ai/README.md

 - `array` - Streams complete elements from an array
 - `no-schema` - No schema validation, streams raw JSON

-## Callable Objects
+## Callable Render Objects

-Every renderer is a callable object that can be invoked in two ways:
+Every renderer can be used as parent configuration and is also a callable object that can be invoked in two ways:

 1. Using only the configuration provided during creation:
 ```typescript